> Stop scanning random QR codes, this puts your device at risk!

 The random QR code you just scanned, the sticker on a lamp post or the "free menu" QR code in a busy park could be a gateway for hackers and other malicious actors.

 Attackers paste fake codes over legitimate ones (like parking meters) to redirect your payments to their encrypted wallets.
+The malicious website captures the payment details and sends them to the attacker.